5.22 Children at risk of suicide

 - If the young person is standard risk in respect of suicide but has additional needs (not impacting on welfare) then consider a referral to the Early Help Hub or to other services (details Appendix 4) if appropriate.

-- If the young person is standard risk in respect of suicide but has other needs which impact on their safety or welfare, please consider making a referral to Children’s Social Care via the MASH team (details Appendix 4).
+- If the young person is standard risk in respect of suicide but has other needs which impact on their safety or welfare, please consider contacting the Children’s Advice and Duty Service (CADS) (details Appendix 4).

 - If the young person is standard risk in respect of suicide but is showing early signs of mental health and emotional problems, please consider contacting the Children’s Advice and Duty Service (CADS) (details Appendix 4).

 - Give consideration to the impact on the young person’s support network